mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 ## Alpine, Musl and the JVM

 For many use-cases, [Alpine Linux](https://alpinelinux.org/) is the ideal base image to use.
-First of all it's very small - 4.4mb, which is only a couple of percent of the size of a typical "slim" Linux image.
+First of all it's very small - 4.4mb, while a typical Linux "slim" image might be over 100.

-However, there is something you have to know about Alpine: it does not use **[glibc](https://www.gnu.org/software/libc/)**, instead it uses **[musl](https://www.musl-libc.org/)**.
+However, there is an important difference between Alpine and other common Linux distros: it does not use **[glibc](https://www.gnu.org/software/libc/)**, instead it uses **[musl](https://www.musl-libc.org/)**.
 What are glibc and musl?
 They are programming APIs for the Linux Kernel, doing such things as opening files or network connections.
 Although they are abstractions over the same underlying thing (the Linux Kernel binary interface), they expose slightly different APIs.
 So C or C++ code which is compiled against glibc _will not run_ on a musl system, and vice-versa.

 Why am I telling you, dear Java programmer, about C and C++ Kernel APIs?
 Well, because you use an application written in C++ to do a lot of your work: The JVM!
 And how the JVM interacts with the Linux kernel is critical to how it can be used in containers.
 If you want to put your Java or Clojure or Kotlin or Scala application in a container, and benefit from Alpine's small size, you need some way to run your JVM on musl!